AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/marketo-modules.md

 You can create a connection to your Marketo account directly from inside Marketo module.

-1. In any Marketo module, click **Add**next to the Connection field.
+1. In any Marketo module, click **Add** next to the Connection field.
 1. Enter your Marketo account or Marketo Munchkin ID.
 This is the unique part of the Base URL or Endpoint assigned to your account, that you use to access Marketo via its REST API.
 For instructions on locating this, see [Base URL](https://developers.marketo.com/rest-api/base-url/) in the Marketo documentation.
 1. Enter your Client ID and Client secret.
 For instructions on locating these, see [Authentication](https://developers.marketo.com/rest-api/authentication/) in the Marketo documentation.
-1. Click **Continue**to create the connection and go back to the module.
+1. Click **Continue** to create the connection and go back to the module.

 ## Marketo Modules and their fields

 When you configure Marketo modules, Workfront Fusion displays the fields listed below.
 Along with these, additional Marketo fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)